-Q.7.21 2015 - May [2] Practical
+Q.7.22 2015 - May [2] Practical software of these eng after six m ted is a software development company, which engineers in August' 2014 at a monthly salary ineers shall be entitled for an increment in their months.
+The increment on present monthly salar erformance to be evaluated on a 100 marks sca of ₹ 30,000.
+All monthly salary y shall be based given below:

-ABC Limited is a software development company, which appointed 50 software engineers in August' 2014 at a monthly salary of ₹ 30,000.
-All these engineers shall be entitled for an increment in their monthly salary after six months.
-The increment on present monthly salary shall be based on their performance to be evaluated on a 100 marks scale as per details given below:
+- Performance Marks < 70, then increment shall be 10% of present salary. - 70 ≤ Performance marks < 80, then increment shall be 20% of present salary.

-- Performance Marks < 70, then increment shall be 10% of present salary. - 70 ≤ Performance marks < 80, then increment shall be 20% of present salary. - Performance Marks \geq 80, then increment shall be 30% of present salary.
+- Performance Marks \ge 80, then increment shall be 30% of present salary.
 Draw a Flow-Chart to enable to print the details like name of the engineer, performance marks, monthly increment amount and revised monthly salary for each of these 50 engineers.
 (8 marks)